duncancarroll/duncancarroll.github.io/_work/ubik.md

 Could the linkage between these two systems simply be electrical?
 While there's no reason to assume this (maybe it's magnetic?
 Chemical?
 Or if you're Stuart Hameroff, scale-independent quantum oscillatory), electrical sensors are cheap so we'll start there.

 # Testing
-While [numerous tests](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3918960/) have been conducted on subjects in an OBE state, they are usually focused on body and brain activity, but we would not expect a major difference, after all, in our model the "car" is still idling, it's just that the driver has left the vehicle.
+While [numerous tests](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3918960/) have been conducted on subjects in an OBE state, they are usually focused on body and brain activity, but we would not expect a major difference there, after all, in our model the "car" is still idling, it's just that the driver has left the vehicle.

 Instead, we will take a different approach and measure the electrical potential of a nearby object, a "surrogate brain" (in this case a flask of saltwater), while a subject in an OBE state attempts to manipulate it and pass a message via Morse code.